Time zone: JavaScript

 Traditionally, there was very little in the way of time zone support for JavaScript.
 Essentially the programmer had to extract the UTC offset by instantiating a time object, getting a GMT time from it, and differencing the two.
 This does not provide a solution for more complex daylight saving variations, such as divergent DST directions between northern and southern hemispheres.

 ECMA-402, the standard on Internationalization API for JavaScript, provides ways of formatting Time Zones.
 However, due to size constraint, some implementations or distributions do not include it.

 Perl

-The DateTime object in Perl supports all time zones in the Olson DB and includes the ability to get, set and convert between time zones.
+The DateTime object in Perl supports all entries in the IANA time zone database and includes the ability to get, set and convert between time zones.

 PHP

 The DateTime objects and related functions have been compiled into the PHP core since 5.2.
 This includes the ability to get and set the default script time zone, and DateTime is aware of its own time zone internally.
 PHP.net provides extensive documentation on this.
 As noted there, the most current time zone database can be implemented via the PECL timezonedb.